sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 For example, you may have to go back and review the document to ensure you haven't unconsciously added sensitive or classified information, which adds work and delays.
 Or, you may feel less receptive to feedback as you get closer to a final version of a document since you spent so much time aligning your ideas together and wordsmithing.
-Maybe you are worried that getting feedback on a document that is barely an outline will slow you down.

 As explained in our previous post, working in the open is a participatory approach which includes public reflection and documentation.
 The process itself is as important as the final document.